Jonathan

 About

-Dr. Jonathan Schmidt is a senior behavior analyst in the Neurobehavioral Unit Inpatient Program at Kennedy Krieger Institute, an assistant professor in Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine, and the Director of Training for the Doctoral Internship Program.
+Dr. Jonathan Schmidt is the program director of the Neurobehavioral Unit Inpatient Program at Kennedy Krieger Institute, and an assistant professor in Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.

 Education